oasis-tcs/openc2-transf-mqtt/transf-mqtt-v1.0.md

 As described in [MQTT-v5.0](#mqtt-v50), Section 3.1,
 _CONNECT – Connection Request_, the
-Client Identifier (ClientId) is a required field in the CONNECT control packet.
-Further requirements are contained in Section 3.1.3.1, _Client Identifier (ClientID)_, which defines the ClientID as a UTF-8 string between 1 and 23 bytes long containing only letters and numbers (MQTT servers may accept longer ClientIDs).
-The MQTT specification also permits brokers to accept CONNECT control packets without a ClientID, in which case the broker assigns its own ClientID to the connection.
-[MQTT-v5.0](#mqtt-v50) provides no further definition regarding the format or assignment of ClientIDs.
+Client Identifier (`ClientID`) is a required field in the CONNECT control packet.
+Further requirements are contained in Section 3.1.3.1, _Client Identifier (ClientID)_, which defines the `ClientID` as a UTF-8 string between 1 and 23 bytes long containing only letters and numbers (MQTT servers may accept longer `ClientIDs`).
+The MQTT specification also permits brokers to accept CONNECT control packets without a `ClientID`, in which case the broker assigns its own `ClientID` to the connection, which the client is obligated to use.
+[MQTT-v5.0](#mqtt-v50) provides no further definition regarding the format or assignment of `ClientIDs`.

-The ClientID serves to identify the client to the broker so that the broker can maintain state information about the client.
-The ClientID has no meaning in the context of OpenC2, it is only meaningful to the MQTT client and broker involved in the connection.
+The `ClientID` serves to identify the client to the broker so that the broker can maintain state information about the client.
+The `ClientID` has no meaning in the context of OpenC2, it is only meaningful to the MQTT client and broker involved in the connection.

-OpenC2 Producers and Consumers using MQTT for message transfer should generate and store a random clientID value that meets the constraints specified in [MQTT-v5.0](#mqtt-v50) Section 3.1.3.1, and retain that value for use when establishing connections to a broker.
-This clientID should be generated prior to any connection to an MQTT broker, potentially as part of a Consumer initialization process.
-The clientID for an OpenC2 Consumer is not required to have any meaningful relationship to any identity by which a Producer identifies that consumer in OpenC2 messages.
+OpenC2 Producers and Consumers using MQTT for message transfer should generate and store a random `ClientID` value that meets the constraints specified in [MQTT-v5.0](#mqtt-v50) Section 3.1.3.1, and retain that value for use when establishing connections to a broker.
+This `ClientID` should be generated prior to any connection to an MQTT broker, potentially as part of a Consumer initialization process.
+The `ClientID` for an OpenC2 Consumer is not required to have any meaningful relationship to any identity by which a Producer identifies that consumer in OpenC2 messages.

 ## 2.6 Keep-Alive Interval

-The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10,) that defines a time interval within which a Client connected to a Broker must send a Control Packet to the Broker to prevent the Broker from disconnecting from the Client.
+The MQTT CONNECT control packet includes a `Keep Alive` property ([MQTT-v5.0](#mqtt-v50) section 3.1.2.10) that defines a time interval within which a Client connected to a Broker must send a Control Packet to the Broker to prevent the Broker from disconnecting from the Client.
 The PINGREQ control packet can be